 Accountants are fundamental players in most successful businesses.
-While specific roles may vary depending on the size of the companies they work for, from a bookkeeper to a strategic advisor, they are vitally positioned to drive future business decisions.
-Regardless of whether they are working in a home office or at a massive, global company, accountants must blend analytical and communication skills to maintain and inspect financial accounts, report on financial performance, understand the impact of financial rules and regulations, prepare tax returns, and propose solutions to business roadblocks.
+While specific roles may vary depending on the size of the companies they work for, from a bookkeeper to a strategic adviser, they are vitally positioned to drive future business decisions.
+Whether they are working in a home office or at a massive, global company, accountants must blend analytical and communication skills to maintain and inspect financial accounts, report on financial performance, understand the impact of financial rules and regulations, prepare tax returns and propose solutions to business roadblocks.

-Students looking to pursue a master’s degree in accounting can anticipate going beyond the fundamentals, and instead focusing on the intricacies of more advanced topics – like tax planning, financial analysis and reporting.
-Being prepared to enter the business world means possessing qualities and skills that go beyond number crunching.
+Students looking to pursue a master’s degree in accounting can anticipate going beyond the fundamentals to instead focus on the intricacies of more advanced topics — such as tax planning, financial analysis and financial reporting.
+Entering the business world means possessing qualities and skills that go beyond number crunching.
 It means being able to understand and apply the complex regulatory, legal and ethical standards of practice.

 Most employers will require applicants to possess a bachelor’s degree in accounting or a related field to be eligible candidates.
-Many colleges and universities offer an accounting major, making it a smart decision for anyone who is aware that this is their desired career path.
-For those aspiring to work as a certified public accountant (CPA), the minimum standard to take the CPA exam in most states is a bachelor’s degree and 150 credit hours.
-Students may opt to major in other related fields, such as business management, business administration, finance or economics – but should be careful to consider their state’s requirements, as some expect that the majority of their coursework be accounting-focused.
+Many colleges and universities offer an accounting major, making it a smart choice for anyone who is aware that this is their desired career path.
+Students may opt to major in other related fields, such as business management, business administration, finance or economics.
+However, aspiring accountants should be careful to consider their state’s requirements for licensure, as some states require that the majority of accountants’ coursework be accounting focused.

 Successful accountants are typically just as good with people as they are with numbers.
-Communication is a big part of the role, as they are responsible for translating numbers and complex financial information into digestible takeaways that clients or their less-trained colleagues can easily understand.
-Some skills that may be important to possess, or to work on strengthening for success in this position are:
+Communication is a big part of the role, as accountants are responsible for translating numbers and complex financial information into digestible takeaways that clients or their less-trained colleagues can easily understand.
+Some skills that may be important to possess, or to work on strengthening, for success in this position are:

-- Organizational skills: Accountants often work with a range of financial documents, sometimes for a variety of clients, and must be able to stay on top of them all.
+- Organized: Accountants often work with a range of financial documents, sometimes for a variety of clients, and must be able to stay on top of them all.

-- Detail-oriented: Successfully tracking documentation and important files, as well as noticing any discrepancies, means that successful accountants must have an eye for the small stuff (that could become big stuff).
+- Detail oriented: Needing to successfully track documentation and important files, as well as notice any discrepancies in them, means that accountants must have an eye for the small stuff (that could become big stuff).

-- Analytical skills: Accountants are able to identify major issues and suggest sensible solutions.
-That could mean reducing tax liability or finding fraudulent uses of funds.
+- Analytical: Accountants are able to identify major issues and suggest sensible solutions.
+That could mean reducing tax liabilities or finding fraudulent uses of funds.

-- Good at communication: Accountants and auditors must be able to communicate effectively with clients, managers and coworkers.
-That means listening carefully to both facts and concerns, as well as sharing their findings in meetings and written reports.
+- Skilled at communication: Accountants and auditors must be able to communicate effectively with clients, managers and co-workers.
+That means being able to listen carefully to both facts and concerns, as well as share findings in meetings and written reports.

-Requirements for licensure may vary from the requirements for taking the exam.
+Requirements for licensure may differ from the requirements for taking the exam.
 For example, New York allows participants to sit for the exam with a completed bachelor’s degree and 120 semester hours from an accredited institution (CPA Exam, 2020).
-However, to obtain a CPA license, the state of New York requires 150 semester hours.
-A few states will allow a number of years working in the field to substitute for a college degree, but again, it varies from state to state.
+However, to obtain a CPA license, the state of New York requires 150 semester hours Similarly, the University of Nevada, Reno also requires 150 semester hours to obtain a CPA license.

 All states use the four-part Uniform CPA Examination from the American Institute of Certified Public Accountants (AICPA).
 Candidates do not have to pass all four parts at once, but most states require that candidates complete all four parts within 18 months of passing the first portion of the assessment.
 One can expect to find the test divided this way: